j-j-jack/ms4-e-book-club/README.md

 * VSCode - to write the code for the project
 * Git - used for version control
 * Github - software used to store project remotely
+* Heroku - for deploying the project as a live version

 ### **Languages**